-How to Make Waffles Without a Waffle Maker
+Can You Make Waffles Without a Waffle Iron?

 Honestly, I’ve seen people ask that on other waffle recipes.
 There’s all kinds of YouTube videos and kitchen “hacks” to help.
 My question is: can you still call it a waffle if you didn’t use a waffle maker?

 I say, no. Buy the dang waffle maker.
-Now that you have this super simple Fluffy Waffle Recipe, yours won’t sit lonely in a cabinet!
+Now that you have this super simple waffle recipe, yours won’t sit lonely in a cabinet!
 (This is similar to the Belgian Waffle Maker I have.
 The ability to flip the waffles over is supposed to help create fluffy and evenly browned waffles.)

 Most mornings I try to make my kiddos a hot breakfast but sometimes we’re running late and only have time for a bowl of cereal.
 I try to keep my freezer stocked with a batch of these for emergencies!
 Waffle emergencies.
 Totally a thing.

 To Freeze the Waffles: Freeze the waffles in a single layer until hard (so they don’t stick together), then slip them into an air-tight plastic bag and stash them for several weeks in the freezer.
 Ours never last that long!

 Remove them from the freezer and pop them into the toaster (a 1/4 section at a time) or into a toaster oven.
 Sometimes using the toaster can make the waffles “crunchy;” when this happens, you can either lower the heat settings or pop them in the microwave for 15-20 seconds to soften them up after toasting.

 Recipe Tester Notes on Making Homemade Waffles